Chart Color Schemes

 Health performance in Dharruk is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Dharruk faces significant health challenges with common health conditions prevalent across all age groups but more so among older cohorts.
-Only approximately 47% (~1294 people) of Dharruk's total population has private health cover, compared to the national average of 55.3%.
+Dharruk faces significant health challenges with common health conditions prevalent across different age groups but particularly high among older cohorts.
+Approximately 47% of Dharruk's total population (~1,349 people) has private health cover, which is lower than the national average of 55.7%.

 The most common medical conditions in the area are arthritis and asthma, affecting 8.4% and 7.9% of residents respectively.
-Conversely, 68.6% of residents declared themselves completely clear of medical ailments, compared to 71.2% across Greater Sydney.
-Dharruk has a higher proportion of seniors aged 65 and over at 16.9% (466 people) than Greater Sydney's 13.1%.
-Health outcomes among seniors in Dharruk require more attention than the broader population.
+Conversely, 68.6% of Dharruk's residents declare themselves completely clear of medical ailments compared to 71.2% across Greater Sydney.
+Dharruk has a higher proportion of seniors aged 65 and over at 16.8% (482 people) compared to Greater Sydney's 13.1%.
+Health outcomes among seniors in Dharruk require more attention than the broader population due to presenting challenges.

 Frequently Asked Questions - Health